Student Wellbeing and Pastoral Care

 Your child's wellbeing is our top priority

 At Cobram AGS, we are very aware of the link between student wellbeing and the ability to learn effectively.
 Mental health directly influences cognitive functioning, concentration, and academic performance.
-Students facing mental health challenges may struggle with focus, memory, and problem-solving, impacting their ability to learn and succeed in school.
+Students facing mental health challenges may struggle with focus, information retention , and problem-solving, impacting their ability to learn and prosper at school.
+We recognise that positive mental health is closely tied to the development of social skills and healthy relationships.
+Wellbeing support offered at Cobram AGS promotes social-emotional learning, helping students build effective communication, empathy, and conflict resolution skills that are crucial for successful interpersonal relationships and a fulfilling school experience.

 It is also worth noting that the coping mechanisms and resilience skills learned during school years have a lasting impact on a person's ability to navigate challenges throughout life.
 Wellbeing support offered at Cobram AGS equips students with the tools to manage stress, setbacks, and uncertainties effectively.